TACC/Lmod/docs/source/130_spider_cache.rst

 Now suppose you have the same three module directories but they reside on three different computers or are managed by three different groups.
+If you have three different groups managing a different module directory tree, you'll obviously want each group to manage each module tree separately.

+Many sites place all their module based software on a shared disk across all nodes.
+Other sites might store some software locally on a node and some in a shared location.
+It is this scenario which requires some care when generating the spider caches.

 So for any number of reasons you might have to have multiple spider cache files.
 In this case your site would configure Lmod with a spider cache description file (call say: spiderCacheDescript.txt) that contains::